therealdydx/Personal-Website/README.md

 - Medium: medium.com/@therealdydx
 - Email: wangdongyue@outlook.sg / for VC matters: dongyue.wang@protege.vc

+## Work Experience

+### 1. Protégé Ventures

+Protégé Ventures is Southeast Asia's first student-led Venture Capital fund, investing in startups and helping student founders build scalable ventures.

+#### Head of Special Projects (Jun 2021 - Present)

+- Initiated new special projects department, developing tech and other projects to improve PV's investments and operations processes
+- Developing statistical tests for predicting leniency of internal assessors for recruitment
+- Analyzing data to determine top recommenders and other statistics for recruitment

+#### Associate (Jan 2021 - Present)

+- Team lead for a research project on the usage of data science and analytics in venture capital.
+- Conduct deal sourcing and screening into student startups in Singapore

+#### Analyst (Aug 2020 - Jan 2021)

+- Conduct deal sourcing and screening into student startups in Singapore
+- Attend training on financial modelling, due diligence, market sizing and other components in VC

+### 2. TRIVE Ventures

+TRIVE is an seed stage Venture Capital firm based in Singapore, investing in the seed rounds of technology startups creating positive impact in Southeast Asia.

+#### Venture Analyst (Jun - Aug 2021)

+- Handling deal sourcing and screening for the Positive Impact Tech fund

+#### Research Analyst (Oct 2020 - Aug 2021)

+- Conduct market and tech research, as well as interviewing stakeholders from VCs and start-ups, to identify investment theses and opportunities within industries of investment mandate
+- Publish industry decks on agri-tech and electronics sectors in SEA for TRIVE's Insights Series

+### 3. RateS

+RateS is an SG-headquartered series A startup, backed by Vertex Ventures and Genesis Alternative Ventures.
+RateS serves S.E.A e-commerce and Indonesia’s mobile-first social commerce app.

+#### Business Operations (Dec 2019 - Apr 2020)

+- Conducted various business operations and communications with cross-border stakeholders
+- Proactively sought to identify areas of improvements in Rate's business and supply chain operations and its tracking processes and present possible solutions

+### 4. Singapore Armed Forces

+Served in Maritime Security Task Force's Patrol Vessels after my time in NMI / SCS in weapons roles on the frontlines in PVs.
+Later continued and fulfilled military conscription in MSTF in HQ.

+#### Operations Planner (Jan 2018 - Nov 2019)

+- Managing day to day ship operations and movements in 182SQN
+- Planning and assisting preparation of significant events and exercises
+- Managing stakeholders and liaising with other RSN units and external assets such as MPA
+- Proactively restructure workflow from paper and manual input to use more IT automation

+## School Life / Activities

+### 1. NUS StartIT

+NUS StartIT aims to be the platform for those seeking application of their technical skills with projects, as well as networking opportunities and competitions to hone their business acumen.

+#### Head of Client Engagement (Jun 2021 - Present)

+- Piloted ProjectX, a new technical consulting arm, for aspiring startup founders to understand their product's requirements
+- Securing external clients and working with them to scope and outline product strategy and timeline, as well as managing project teams

+#### Head of External Relations (Jun 2021 - Present)

+- In charge of securing sponsorships and stakeholders for events as well as sourcing professionals as speakers for bi-weekly sharing sessions
+- Piloted new research initiative for members to do investment theses for industries

+### 2. Yale-NUS Entrepreneurship Society

+#### Head of Partnerships (Dec 2020 - Present)

+- Sourcing professionals as speakers for sharing sessions and panels
+- Building new partnerships between YNES and organisations such as AWS and Rescale Lab

+- Planned and executed various initiatives, from startup visits to workshops

+### 3. Yale-NUS Floorball

+#### Member (Aug 2020 - Present)

+- Just having fun playing floorball once/twice a week

+### 4. Yale-NUS Global China Connection

+#### Vice President (Jun 2021 - Present)

+- Restructuring organisation to better increase efficiency

+### 5. Yale-NUS Southeast Asian Society

+#### Member (Aug 2020 - Present)

+- Initiated a tie in with a VC firm to conduct a market research deck on agriculture together with members of SeaSoc
+- Participated in Rakuten Product Management Programme, learnt about prioritization techniques and project management cycle, presented a case study to senior Rakuten PMs

 ## Pointless Stats 💻

 Pointless stats that don't even mean anything but make my profile look nice hehe.
 For what I've studied online and at Yale-NUS, as well as my competition and internship experience, feel free to slowly read the tables below.
 Cheers